 Hope that makes sense.

 #3 Updated by Agnes Norris Keiller over 3 years ago

 Thanks for your advice and apologies for not getting back to you sooner.
 What you suggest is very helpful and answers my query.
 To improve consistency between the wave- and year-longitudinal weights I was wondering whether the predictor variables that are used to construct the standard longitudinal weights are documented anywhere.

 #4 Updated by Peter Lynn over 3 years ago

 Sadly not.
 But I could copy and paste a list of variables from our syntax files if you let me know which longitudinal weights you are (most) interested in.
 Is it w_indinub_lw, w_indpxub_lw, w_psnenub_lw, w_indinus_lw, w_indpxus_lw, w_psnenus_lw, or....?

-#7 Updated by Peter Lynn about 3 years ago
+#7 Updated by Peter Lynn over 3 years ago